Find an Orthodontist near you

 What are the different types of headgear?

-There are different types of orthodontic headgear your child can wear, but it all depends on their jaw and tooth problems.
-Some types of headgear can be worn with braces (more on that later), but if it’s just jaw problems you’re looking to fix, then an orthodontic headgear is enough.
+There are different types of orthodontic headgear your child can wear, but it all depends on their bite and tooth problems.
+Some types of headgear can be worn with braces (more on that later).

-Cervical pull headgear is designed to correct an overjet – which is the orthodontic term for buck teeth.
+Cervical pull headgear is designed to correct an overjet – which is the orthodontic term for protrusive or “buck teeth”.
 The cervical pull can also be used to correct an overbite.
 This type of headgear has a U-shaped wire that connects to the bands of your child’s braces and has a strap that sits behind the back of your child’s neck.
-This type of headgear can help move your child’s front teeth and jaw backward so it’s closer to their lower teeth.
+This type of headgear can help move your child’s front teeth backward if they are significantly protruding.

-Reverse-pull headgear is often used to correct underbites and crossbites.
+Reverse-pull headgear is often used to correct an underbite.
 This type of headgear has a wire that connects to the child’s braces and a strap that sits on their forehead and chin – which are also connect by a metal frame.
-The reverse-pull headgear pulls the upper jaw and teeth forward so that the child’s upper teeth are properly aligned.
+The reverse-pull headgear pulls the upper jaw and teeth forward so that the child’s upper teeth can bite in front of the lower teeth.

 What does headgear do for braces?

-If your child’s teeth need correcting in conjunction with realigning their jaw, then an orthodontist might recommend that they wear braces with headgear.
+If your child’s teeth need additional control and movement in a particular direction, and orthodontist may recommend that they wear braces with headgear.
 The orthodontist will attach the headgear to the braces as part of the active stage of the braces-wearing process.

 Do orthodontists still use headgear?